Zelenskyy hopes for quick US action as more arms depots are hit in Russia

-Ukraine launched over 100 drones at Russia and occupied Crimea overnight, Russian news reports and the Defense Ministry said Saturday.
+Ukraine launched more than 100 drones at Russia and the occupied Crimean Peninsula overnight, Russian news reports and the Defense Ministry said Saturday.

-The strikes set an arms depot on fire that appeared to be in the same town as one struck by Ukrainian drones early Wednesday, injuring 13 people and also causing a huge blaze.
-Arms and ammunition depots were also hit in southwestern Russia, sparking speculation that missiles supplied to Moscow by North Korea may have been destroyed.
+The strikes set an arms depot on fire that appeared to be in the same town as one struck by Ukrainian drones early Wednesday, wounding 13 people and also causing a huge blaze.
+Arms and ammunition depots were also hit in Russia's southern Krasnodar region.

-The "victory plan" that Zelenskyy will present to President Joe Biden will include long-range striking capabilities and other weapons long sought by Kyiv, and will serve as the basis for any future negotiation with Russia, Zelenskyy told reporters ahead of next week's trip.
+The "victory plan" that Zelenskyy will present to U.S. President Joe Biden will include long-range strike capabilities and other weapons long sought by Kyiv, and will serve as the basis for any future negotiation with Russia, Zelenskyy told reporters.

 Zelenskyy reveals scant details

-Zelenskyy has regularly alluded to the plan’s preparation but has not publicly outlined its contents, saying only that it contains terms acceptable for Ukraine to negotiate with Russia after 2 1/2-year war following Moscow's full-scale invasion.
+Zelenskyy has regularly alluded to the plan’s preparation, but hasn't publicly outlined its contents, saying only that it contains terms acceptable for Ukraine to negotiate with Russia.

 “This will be the start and foundation for talking in any format with Russia.
-In any format, with any of its representatives, because there will be a plan and something to show," Zelenskyy said in a briefing with reporters on Friday.
+In any format, with any of its representatives, because there will be a plan and something to show," Zelenskyy said in a briefing Friday.

-Zelenskyy said he will present the plan to Biden and Vice President and presidential candidate Kamala Harris.
-Zelenskyy said he also plans to meet with Harris' opponent in the November election, former President Donald Trump.
+Zelenskyy said he will present the plan to Biden and Kamala Harris, the U.S. vice president and presidential candidate.
+Zelenskyy said that he also plans to meet with Harris' opponent in the November election, former President Donald Trump.

-He said U.S. reluctance so far in allowing Ukraine to use Western weapons to strike deep inside Russia stems from fears of escalation from Moscow, a major global nuclear power.
+He said U.S. reluctance so far to allow Ukraine to use Western weapons to strike deep inside Russia stems from fears of escalation from Moscow, a major global nuclear power.
 Ukraine has had to use its own capabilities to conduct strikes inside Russian territory.

 “I think that Biden is really getting information from his entourage today that there may be an escalation.
 But, and this is important, not everyone around him thinks so.
 And this is already an achievement that not all of his entourage thinks so,” Zelenskyy said.